npm/rfcs/accepted/0042-isolated-mode.md

   - answer: junctions by default. support for symlinks can be added later as an opt-in if we see value for it.

 - How much community code will break when the system forbids access to undeclared dependencies?
-In other words, how much code needs to be fixed to work properly in `pure-mode`?
+In other words, how much code needs to be fixed to work properly in `isolated-mode`?
   - Regarding packages with missing dependencies in the `package.json` file.
 In many cases, package owners are willing to fix such issues.
-If there are a significant number of issues encountered around this, we can likely expect the of packages with missing dependencies is expected to drop fast after npm release `pure-mode`.
+If there are a significant number of issues encountered around this, we can likely expect the of packages with missing dependencies is expected to drop fast after npm release `isolated-mode`.
 We may want to later add a feature to npm which allows users to locally declare dependencies on behalf of packages as a stop-gap, if existing solutions to this are not enough.
   - There don't seem to be any packages out there that depend on the way hoisting works as a feature.
 If this is the case, it would be easy to argue that these packages should only rely on the npm and the Node.js contracts/APIs and not on implementation details like hoisting.
   - Some dev-environments don't support symlinks.
-    - AWS Lambdas -> a repository can a be installed with pure mode locally and on CI but then deployed in hoisted mode.
+    - AWS Lambdas -> a repository can a be installed with isolated mode locally and on CI but then deployed in hoisted mode.
     - React native -> There are plugins existing to make react-native work with symlinks
-  - If a package is missing a dependency, it can be temporarily fixed (while waiting for the packag owner to fix this issue) by declaring this missing dependency as top level dependency of the repository.
+  - If a package is missing a dependency, it can be temporarily fixed (while waiting for the package owner to fix this issue) by declaring this missing dependency as top level dependency of the repository.